shangyuj/150/index.md

 1. Read
 [Questions for Rhetorical Analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing)
 2. Practice
-Using [questions for Rhetorical Analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), analyze a video: [Why California's musical road sounds terrible](https://youtu.be/Ef93WmlEho0)
+Using [questions for rhetorical analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), analyze a video: [Why California's musical road sounds terrible](https://youtu.be/Ef93WmlEho0)
-Using [questions for Rhetorical Analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), analyze an infographic: [Take Back Your Mornings: DOs and DON'Ts](https://cdn.lifehack.org/wp-content/uploads/2015/09/1413563200-take-your-mornings-back-infographic1.jpg)
+Using [questions for rhetorical analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), analyze an infographic: [Take Back Your Mornings: DOs and DON'Ts](https://cdn.lifehack.org/wp-content/uploads/2015/09/1413563200-take-your-mornings-back-infographic1.jpg)
-Using [questions for Rhetorical Analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), try analyzing the multimodal text of your choice.
+Using [questions for rhetorical analysis](https://docs.google.com/document/d/1efjKNW65pdbOq4vftard-fhOM7iwrzshA41k8-zXCV4/edit?usp=sharing), try analyzing the multimodal text of your choice.
 ## 3/6
 ### Typical Fallacies
 **Scare tactics** - A strategy intended to manipulate public opinion about a particular issue by arousing fear or alarm.
 (Example: "Goodyear.
 Because a lot is riding on your tires."
 [Visual: a baby in a car seat.
 Outside the car it is raining and the car is slipping unsteadily.])